Radio

 MD, FACS, Director of the Center for Minimally Invasive

-Thoracic Surgery, has been performing for over eight
+Thoracic Surgery, has been performing for over ten

 years a procedure called Radio Frequency Ablation